daveharrisuk/ServoTester2/README.md

 - sweep controlled by a potentiometer, from zero sweep through to max degree of sweep.
 - 1000ms after a sweep, the sweep direction changes.
 A toggle switch inhibits the direction change (run or pause).
+ While in pause, the servo will track any pot movements.

 LEDs indicate servo current...
 - Less than 500mA then Yellow light.